JAlcocerT/JAlcocerT/content/blog/tinker-wg-travelrouter.md

 ## Setup GL-MT3000 Router

-1. Connect to the router
+1. Connect to the router:

 * Via WIFI signal, you will see the default SSID as `GL-MT3000`
 * Or connect simply via Ethernet at the LAN port

 2. Connect to the router admin panel via the default `http://192.168.8.1/#/login`

 3. Change the master password (to login to admin UI) & select the language

 ![MT3000 Admin PWD](/blog_img/hardware/GL-MT3000-pwd.png)